 There are essentially two ways to explore the park: by a boat cruise along Tempisque River and by driving or walking through the rest of the park.

-We did both, first taking a half-day tour including a boat cruise from Liberia, and later returning to the park in our rental car and exploring the dry forest.
+We did both as part of our Costa Rica itinerary, first taking a half-day tour including a boat cruise from Liberia, and later returning to the park in our rental car and exploring the dry forest.

 Palo Verde Boat Tour